abhinav/git-spice/doc/reference.md

 the --[no-]draft flag can be used to update the draft status.
 Without the flag, the draft status is not changed.

+If --no-publish is specified, a remote branch will be pushed but a pull request will not be created.
+The flag has no effect if a pull request already exists.

 **Arguments**

 * `name`: Branch to submit